Hiroaki-K4/ImpactX/README.md

 - Cuda -> 11.8
 ```

-First, you should intall glfw on your environemt by running following command.
+First, you should install glfw on your environemt by running following command.

 ```bash
 bash setup.sh